© NS-Dokumentationszentrum München, photo: Connolly Weber Photography

 Director of the Munich Documentation Center for the History of National Socialism

-Mirjam Zadoff became director of the Munich Documentation Center in May 2018.
-As well as holding overall responsibility for exhibitions, events, and the educational program, her work involves networking and representation as well as the strategic, content-related, and organizational development of the Documentation Center, which opened in 2015.
-One of the first exhibitions for which she was responsible Tell me about yesterday tomorrow, shown in 2019, signaled the new direction she sought to take and endowed the Documentation Center with its own distinctive signature.
 Alongside contemporary art, participation and digitalization now play a central role in the work of the Documentation Center.
-On her initiative, school students were invited to develop interventions for the permanent historical exhibition Munich and National Socialism, while the mobile game Forced Abroad and the digital exhibition Departure Neuaubing were both innovative projects that brought the Documentation Center international acclaim.
-Under Mirjam Zadoff’s direction the spectrum of the Documentation Center has broadened.
+On her initiative school students were invited to develop interventions for the permanent historical exhibition, while the mobile game Forced Abroad and the digital exhibition Departure Neuaubing were both inno-vative projects that brought the Documentation Center international acclaim.
+Under Mirjam Zadoff’s leadership the Documentation Center’s spectrum has broadened.
 It has become a place of discussion and dialogue about Germany’s past and about the relevance of this past for the present and future of Europe and beyond.

 Prior to her appointment as director of the Documentation Center, Mirjam Zadoff was Professor of History and Jewish Studies at Indiana University in Bloomington (USA), where she held the Alvin H. Rosenfeld Chair.
 She completed her doctorate and post-doctoral studies at the Ludwig Maximilian University (LMU) in Munich.
 Guest professorships took her to Zurich, Berkeley, Berlin, and Augsburg.
-In her research and teaching she focuses on remembrance culture, new ways of convey-ing history, and the role of museums as political and democratic institutions.
+In her research and teaching she focuses on remembrance culture, new ways of conveying history, and the role of museums as political and democratic institutions.
 These are also the topics to which Zadoff and her team dedicate their outreach work at the Munich Documentation Center.
 As well as drawing on her expertise in history, art, and culture, she is also willing to tread new paths and to cooperate with a variety of partners in order to reach a broad and diverse public.

 “The commemoration of Nazi crimes was a political act, an act of resistance, sustained initially by the survivors and later by people and initiatives from all sectors of society and from many different countries.
 Remembrance culture in Germany is the result of this international engagement, of open and pluralist thinking, and hence a profoundly democratic project.
 This legacy is a privilege but at the same time it signifies a great responsibility: to resist populist fascism and new forms of anti-Semitism and racism and to stand up for an open and liberal society.”